TurkeyMcMac/node_object/README.md

 ## API

-To make a node use the library, put a callback `_node_object_set` in its definition (you cannot do this in an `on_mods_loaded` callback.)
-This callback takes one argument, the node position, and defines how to set the associated object.
-It will be called when the node is added or when it is loaded.
-When the node is added, the callback is called before the `on_construct` callback.
-Because associations are only kept in-memory, you should probably set `static_save = false` in the associated object's properties.
-It is also a good idea to optionally depend on "mesecons\_mvps" and make the object unmoveable if this mod is present.

-When a node is destroyed, its associated object is removed after the `on_destruct` callback.
+### `node_object.set(pos, object)`

-The main function you will need in your callback is `node_object.set(pos, object)`. `pos` is the node position and `object` is some object or `nil`.
-If a different object is already associated with the position, it is removed.
-The new object is then set, unless `object` is `nil`.
+Sets the object associated with the node position.
+If a different object is already associated, this object is removed.
+If `object` is `nil`, the association is cleared.

+It is recommended that the object have its property `static_save` set to `false`, since the association is only in-memory.

+In addition, you should optionally depend on `mesecons_mvps` and register the object's entity type as unmoveable using that mod's API.

+### `node_object.get(pos)`

-`node_object.get(pos)` gets the object associated with the node position.
-It will return `nil` if the object is not set or has been removed or deactivated.
+Returns the object (or `nil`) associated with the node position.
+This will return `nil` if the object has been removed or deactivated.

+### `node_object.swap(pos, object)`

-`node_object.swap(pos, object)` is like `node_object.set`, but instead of removing the old object, it will return it (or `nil`) like `node_object.get`.
+This is like `node_object.set`, but instead of being removed, the past object (or `nil`) is returned.

-The library version string is available in `node_object.version`.
+### Node callback `_node_object_set(pos)`

+An object associated with a node is an ephemeral reflection of the node's state.
+By providing this callback in a node definition, you are telling the library to call it with a node position as its argument when the node may not have an associated object, such as after placement or loading, and to remove any associated object before destruction.
+If the node state changes, you should update the object yourself.

+Note: you cannot set this callback within an `on_mods_loaded` callback.

+### `node_object.version`

+This is the library's version string.
 I'll try to stick to SemVer.

 ## Licenses